 Gain access to a permanently locked Snapchat account

-Permanently locked accounts are those that Snapchat identifies as more severely breaching their Terms and Services or violating Community Guidelines.
-An account may be permanently locked due to scam activity, for example, and while this activity may have been caused by a hacker breaching your account, Snapchat may not be able to tell.
+Permanently locked accounts are those that Snapchat identifies as having severely breached its Terms and Services or violated Community Guidelines.
+An account may be permanently locked due to scam activity, for example.
+Even if this activity was caused by a hacker breaching your account, Snapchat may not be able to tell the difference.

-5. In the description, be as specific as possible.
-This is your chance to make your case by explaining to the support team that you were not responsible for the breach or activity.
+- In the description, be as specific as possible.
+This is your chance to plead your case by explaining to the support team that you were not responsible for the breach or activity.

 How to recover your Snapchat account if you can still log in

-3. In Snapchat, verify your email and phone number.
-Here are the links to Snapchat’s official steps to verify your email address and your phone number
+- In Snapchat, verify your email and phone number.
+Here are the links to Snapchat’s official steps to verify your email address and your phone number.

 To activate 2FA: